gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Phew!"
 Erileine wrinkled her nose.
 The shelves on all sides of the small room were lined with night jars waiting to be carted away.

-"*La*, I'm sure some of it is yours," Razi said as he crossed to the far wall and untied the door.
-Outside lay a single worn gray step and an alley barely wide enough for the two-wheeled cart that blocked it.
+"*La*, I'm sure some of it is mine," Razi said as he crossed to the far wall and untied the door.
+Outside lay an alley barely wide enough for the two-wheeled cart that blocked it.
 Razi cocked his head to one side, then glanced over his shoulder at Erileine and smiled.
 "What do you think?
 Shall we take care of this until the regular man comes back?"

 Erileine scowled.
 "I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's---"